Chiru/FIWARE-POIDataProvider/docs/POI_Data_Provider__Installation_and_Administration_Guide.md

           }
         }

-    The template represents one user account that can be logged in by both Google and Fiware Lab.
+    The exemplary template represents one user account that can be logged in by both Google and Fiware Lab.
 UUIDs are used as the internal user Ids.
+Note that this example account has not been given any rights.

 1. Edit `poi_dp/auth_conf.json`.
+E.g.:

+        $ sudo nano auth_conf.json

     Replace the template data according to the following notes:

  * `open_data` - Set `true`, if anybody can view the data
  * `hard_auths` - These are authentications for the "root" users.
 These cannot be changed thru the API.
      * Keys of user authentications are of form &lt;authentication provider>:&lt;authentication_id> .
 E.g. `google:john_doe@gmail.com` .
 The authentication\_id is the one used by the authentication provider.